aabha743/Everything_Scikit/Data_Preprocessing/Readme.md

 Scaled_75=(75−60)/(90−60)=15/30=0.5<br>

 So, the number 75 would become 0.5 after MinMax scaling.
 This helps make sure all the numbers are easier to compare, no matter what range they started in.

+# Mean Removal
+This technique is used to eliminate the mean from feature vector so that every feature centered on zero.

+# How does Mean Removal Work:
+Mean removal is a process used to center data around zero by subtracting the mean value of a dataset from each data point.
+This helps in removing any bias or trend from the data, making it easier to compare different datasets or analyze their relationships.